Health-aware and user-involved battery charging management for electric vehicles: linear quadratic strategies: Health-Aware and User-Involved Charging Strategies

+\item The larger $Q_k$ is, the less aggressive charging action will be.
+However, the overall charging action also depends on the final state constraint. \end{itemize} It should be noted that the selection of $\alpha$ and $\beta$ is a multi-faceted issue, because it needs to account for both battery health protection and charging speed and more broadly, the economic cost and user satisfaction.
+Since these factors depend on specific application scenarios, we leave this issue for practitioners to resolve based on the above guideline. \end{rmk} }

-\begin{rmk}{\em (Generality to other models).} The proposed development has a potential applicability to other battery models based on equivalent circuits or electrochemical principles.
-Let us take the well-known single particle model (SPM) as an example.
+\begin{rmk}{\em (Generality to other models).} The proposed development has a potential applicability to other battery models. {First, the investigation, though based on a linear model, can be extended to nonlinear battery models.
+It is observed that, for variaous control-oriented battery models, the nonlinearity exists only in measurement equation that relates the state and applied current with the measured output voltage.
+Thus, an extension can be readily made by deploying a nonlinear Kalman filter for state estimation without changing the control structure.} We can also generalize the design to the well-known single particle model (SPM).
 This model represents each battery electrode as a spherical particle and delineates the migration of ions in and between the particles as a diffusion process~\cite{Chaturvedi:CSM:2010}.
-The PDE-based SPM can be converted into the standard linear state-space form, as shown in~\cite{Domenico:CCA:2008}.
-Then following similar lines to this work, linear quadratic problems can be established and solved for charging tasks, where the difference of ion concentration gradients are constrained to penalize charging-induced harm.
-Additionally, if a model has a nonlinear output equation, the state estimate can be acquired using a nonlinear Kalman filter. \end{rmk}
+The PDE-based SPM can be converted into the standard linear state-space form, as shown in~\cite{Domenico:DSMC:2010}.
+Then following similar lines to this work, linear quadratic problems can be established and solved for charging tasks, where the difference of ion concentration gradients are constrained to penalize charging-induced harm. {It is also worth pointing out that extensions can be made to accommodate the temperature dynamics as a means to suppress the charging-induced heat build-up.
+Specifically for the considered model in Equation (1), a thermal coupling can be performed as shown in~\cite{Sitterly:IEEE-TSE:2011}.
+We can then follow similar lines to accomplish the linear quadratic charging design based on the modified model.} \end{rmk}